 Floor Plan of the 1900 House

-Located in Greenwich, a suburb of London, England, the 1900 House from the popular British television series is a late-Victorian terraced townhouse.
+Located in Greenwich, a suburb of London, England, the 1900 house from the popular British television series is a late-Victorian terraced townhouse.
 Here's a peek inside.

-See Floor Plans of Victorian Houses
+Explore Sample Floor Plans of Victorian Houses

 The 1900 House featured in the British TV series of the same name was typical for Victorian architecture in Great Britain and the United States.
 To see floor plans for other homes from the Victorian era, explore the Top 10 Victorian Architecture & Pattern Books.